 Attracted by the design of this Norman F. Carver Jr. designed house, Tim and his wife bought this mid-century house in 2016 with the intention of restoring it to its original beauty.

 There’s a pleasing functionality to this mid-century house.

 Situated in the Diamond Heights neighbourhood of San Francisco, CA, it is an original Eichler house renovated between 2012 and 2013 by Hennessey Architects.

-This November is the fourth instalment of the SarasotaMOD Weekend, an annual mid-century modern architecture festival in Sarasota, Florida.
+On November 2017 was the fourth instalment of the SarasotaMOD Weekend, an annual mid-century modern architecture festival in Sarasota, Florida.

 Last week, we shared the first part of the interview with former Vice President of Design and Development at Herman Miller, Robert Blaich.

 In the second part of our interview, Mr. Blaich tells us about the industrial design world, and its rules.

 This Frank Lloyd Wright house is among the few houses to have been relocated.